tensorflow/tfjs-models/pose-detection/src/movenet/README.md

 ## Usage

-If you are using via npm, you need to import the libraries first.
+If you are using the Pose API via npm, you need to import the libraries first.

 ### Import the libraries